voodoofugu/nexus-state/publish/README.md

 };
 ```

-For TypeScript, it’s recommended to extend the global `StatesT` and `ActionsT` interfaces provided by the library.
+For TypeScript, it’s recommended to extend the global `StatesT` and `FuncsT` interfaces provided by the library.
 The simplest way is to use `typeof`:

 🔮 _Make sure to configure `tsconfig` properly._